-→ Mazda Enhanced DTCs are available for Mazda-branded Ford vehicles only.
+Mazda Enhanced DTCs are available for Mazda-branded Ford vehicles only.

-When the Scan Tool enters the "enhanced" mode (and Ford/Mazda is selected, if prompted), the Ford/Mazda Enhanced menu displays.
-You may view DTCs for either the "Continuous Memory Test", "KOEO (Key On Engine Off) Test" or "KOER (Key On Engine Running) Test."
+When View Enhanced DTCs is selected from the Enhanced Main Menu (and Ford/Mazda is selected, if prompted), the Ford/Mazda Enhanced menu displays.
+You may view DTCs for either the "Continuous Memory Test", "KOEO (Key On Engine Off) Test" or

+"KOER (Key On Engine Running) Test."